mfikrin/simple_kbs/README.md

 # Tugas IF4070 Representasi Pengetahuan dan Penalaran : Knowledge Based System
 > Fault detection and diagnostics algorithms for buildings Knowledge Base
 ## How to run (locally):
-1. Run model_builder.py
+1. Run [main.html](frontend/main.html) in the browser
-2. Run app.py
-3. Send JSON request to localhost:5000/predict (Request example in [request.json](backend/request.json))
+2. Fill the fields
+3. Click "Submit" at the bottom of the page
-4. See result
+4. See result at the top of the page
-5. Done

 ## Deployment
 [This Url](https://moshval.github.io/simple_kbs)